epfl-ada/ada-2024-project-lil0mohammadali/README.md

 At this point we have reduced the size of all the datafiles (except the comments).

+###

-## Proposed timeline
+## Proposed timeline and organization within the team
 #### Week 1 (26.10.-01.11.):
 - Find out how to treat big dataframes (🐋Lisa)
 - Filter channels by category (🐋Lisa)
+- Find each three events in categories geopolitical, natural, economical, political (🦖Leonie🦝Samuel🦔Jad🐦Jeffrey)

 #### Week 2 (02.11.-8.11.):
+- Filter channels by activity (🐋Lisa)
 - Filter non-english channels using LLM (🐦Jeffrey)
-- Filter videos with keywords in title and description (🦔Jad)
+- Prepare list of keywords for selected events (🦔Jad)
+- Prepare statistcal test pipeline (🦝Samuel)

 #### Week 3 (9.11.-15.11.):
 - ReadMe.md file (🐋Lisa)
 - Analysis on video titles (🦖Leonie)
--
+- Filter videos with keywords in title and description (🦔Jad)
+- Filter the comments dataset on AWS (🐦Jeffrey)
+- Correlation matrix over different values (🦝Samuel)

 #### Week 4 (30.11.-06.12.):
+- analysis on comments

 #### Week 5 (7.11.-13.12.):
+- create interactive plots
+- start html website

 #### Week 6 (14.12.-20.12.):

-## Organization within the team
+- conclusion of analysis

 ## Questions for TAs
+- When we try to compare between different event types, the actual number of events per category which is feasible to analyse, is very small (three in our case).
+We are afraid that due to this small number, our analysis will be very sensitive to the events we chose and a general conclusion will likely be very biased.
+Would it be better if we only focus on one type of events (i.e. geopolitical) and analyse more events?

 ## Quickstart